jackmazac/gomcts/README.md

 ###### DQNAgent
 The DQNAgent class defines the Deep Q-Network used by the DQNPlayer.
 It consists of a convolutional neural network that takes the current game state as input and outputs Q-values for each possible move.
 The train method trains the network using a batch of transitions sampled from a replay buffer.

 The Node class is used by the MCTSPlayer to represent nodes in the search tree.
 It keeps track of the state of the game, the move that was made to get to this state, the player who made the move, and the statistics of the node (number of visits, total score, and children).

-###### Human Play
-The human_play() function implements a game where a human player can play against an AI player that uses the Monte Carlo tree search algorithm to select its moves.
-The reward() function computes the reward given a game state and a player, where a reward of 1 is given if the player wins, -1 if the opponent wins, and a small fraction of the difference in the number of stones between the two players if the game ends in a tie.

 ###### GameState
 Finally, the GameState class defines the state of a game of a board game where two players take turns placing stones on a board of a certain size and the goal is to create a sequence of five stones in a row either horizontally, vertically, or diagonally.
 The get_state() method of this class returns the state of the game in a format suitable for use as input to a neural network.